-I found the mini collector’s edition of this series at Chapters Indigo and they were so cute that I bought them all as soon as I could.
+I found the mini collector’s edition of this series at Chapters Indigo, and they were so cute that I bought them all as soon as possible.
 I then ran out of steam about 5 pages into this book.
-I read all three of the previous books one right after another but was just overloaded.
-I can’t wait to get back into the series, though because I was enjoying it.
+I read all three of the previous books, one right after another but was just overloaded.
+I can’t wait to get back into the series, though, because I was enjoying it.

 by Therese ONeill

 This book was hysterical, debunking the myths perpetrated by Victorian romance novels.
-I intended to read a little bit each day but it fell by the wayside in favour of ironically romance novels.
+I intended to read a little bit each day, but it fell by the wayside, ironically favouring romance novels.

 the witch doesn’t burn in this one